 Poverty in the US

-This piece appeared in Huffington Post on April 22, 2013.
+This article appeared in Politico on April 2, 2013.

-More than 100 million Americans -- one-third of us -- live in or near poverty, struggling every day.
+More than 100 million Americans—1 in 3 of us—live in or near poverty, struggling every day.
 We need a lively national conversation about how we can right this wrong.

 Ending poverty must and will occur as a result of deliberate and equitable fiscal choices and policies– not blunt chopping instruments.
 This must be the overriding goal of our society and our budgets.